Skip over navigation

 Points of Pride

 Nine active, retired or deceased University faculty members have been elected to the prestigious National Academy of Sciences, one of the highest honors an American scientist can attain.
-Those elected to the Academy are Dr. Norman Allinger, retired professor emeritus of chemistry; Dr. Wyatt Anderson, professor of genetics; Dr. Brent Berlin, Graham Perdue Professor of anthropology; Dr. Jeffrey Bennetzen, Giles/GRA Professor of molecular genetics; the late Dr. Glenn Burton, Alumni Foundation Distinguished Professor Emeritus of agronomy; the late Dr. Norman Giles, Callaway Professor Emeritus of genetics; the late Dr. Lois Miller, Research Professor of entomology and genetics; the late Dr. Eugene Odum, Alumni Foundation Distinguished Professor Emeritus of zoology and Callaway Professor Emeritus of ecology; and Dr. Susan Wessler, Research Professor of botany and genetics.
+Those elected to the Academy are Dr. Norman Allinger, retired professor emeritus of chemistry; Dr. Wyatt Anderson, professor of genetics; Dr. Brent Berlin, Graham Perdue Professor of anthropology; Dr. Jeffrey Bennetzen, Giles/GRA Professor of molecular genetics; the late Dr. Glenn Burton, Alumni Foundation Distinguished Professor Emeritus of agronomy; the late Dr. Norman Giles, Callaway Professor Emeritus of genetics; the late Dr. Lois Miller, Research Professor of entomology and genetics; and the late Dr. Eugene Odum, Alumni Foundation Distinguished Professor Emeritus of zoology and Callaway Professor Emeritus of ecology.

 Ten active, retired or deceased faculty members have been elected to the American Association for the Advancement of Science, one of the nation’s most distinguished learned societies.
 Those elected to the Association are Dr. Wyatt Anderson, professor of genetics; Dr. Brent Berlin, Graham Perdue Professor of anthropology; the late Dr. Norman Giles, Callaway Professor Emeritus of genetics; Dr. Stephen Hubbell, Distinguished Research Professor of plant biology; the late Dr. Hugh Kenner, Callaway Professor Emeritus of English and Franklin Professor in the College of Arts and Sciences; Dr. William McFeely, retired Abraham Baldwin Professor of humanities; the late Dr. Eugene Odum, Alumni Foundation Distinguished Professor Emeritus of zoology and Callaway Professor Emeritus of ecology; Dr. Henry Schaefer III, Graham Perdue Professor of chemistry; Paul Schleyer, Graham Perdue Professor of chemistry; and Susan Wessler, Research Professor of botany and genetics.